 The Chief had a young daughter who was very beautiful and of age to be chosen as the sacrifice.
 All the young girls in the tribe were blindfolded and given an opportunity to choose a pebble from a pottery dish.
-The young princess, Utahna, chose the black pebble.
+The chief's daughter, Utahna, chose the black pebble.
 It was her fate to go atop the mountain and be the sacrifice.

 All of her tribesmen were sad and they wanted someone else to go instead.
 But, she bade her friends goodbye and ascended the mountain, winding her way towards the highest peak.

 When she reached the top, she knelt in prayer.
 Begging for rain, with her arms outstretched, she made her plea to the God of Timpanogos.
 A handsome young brave had watched her and followed her to the top.
 "Please do not jump!"
 Red Eagle said.
 Utahna thought Red Eagle was the Great God of Timpanogos.
 He led her to a cave and there they lived for many years.
 As time went by the two fell in love.